dnesteruk/yii2-book-catalog/README.md

 <p><strong>Task for PHP developer.</strong></p>
 <p>
  1. Create a directory of books, with the possibility of CRUD.
-Each book must have:
+Each book must have:<br>
-    1.1 Name.
-(Obligatory field)
+    $nbsp; 1.1 Name.<br>
     1.2 Brief description.
-(Optional field)
     1.3 Picture. (jpg or png, no more than 2 MB, must be saved in a separate folder and have a unique filename) 1.4 Authors (Required field, there can be several authors for one book, must be able to choose from a list of authors, which is created separately).
     1.5 Date of publication of the book.